dactylographsy/grunt-dactylographsy/README.md

 - 1.1.2 Add a package url option
 - 1.1.3 Release caused by upgrade of UglifyJS
 - 1.2.0 Add injection of unprinted scripts in case of error
 - 1.2.1 Delay caching while still immediately taking care of 404'ed assets
+- 1.3.0 Feature detect localstorage

 ## Feature Ideas

 - [x] Add fallback to unprinted assets when loading fails (no caching)
 - ~~[ ] Allow catching up existing script tags (data-default-script)~~
   - ~~Removes intiial load delay by requesting manifests~~
-- [ ] Feature detect localstorage and don't cache if not present
+- [x] Feature detect localstorage and don't cache if not present
 - [ ] Add support for changing cache to e.g. sessionstorage
   - [ ] Add config for cache lifetime (for sessionstorage)